ajinzrathod/vim/README.md

 Add `alias vim=vimx` and `alias vi=vimx` to your **.bashrc** or **.zshrc**.
 This is important because vim binary isn’t built with +clipboard support.

 To use mouse set `set mouse=a` in your **.vimrc**

+## Map Escape to caps lock in vim not working in Fedora 34?

+dconf write /org/gnome/desktop/input-sources/xkb-options "['caps:swapescape']"